 The recommended sequence of completing the degree can be found here.
-Students may not follow this precise sequence due to any of the following reasons: not placing into the prescribed math or writing course in the first semester at NYIT, transfer into this major from another NYIT major, transfer from another school, and/or unsuccessful completion of one of the required courses.
+You may not follow this precise sequence due to any of the following reasons; not placing into the prescribed math or writing course the first semester at NYIT, transfer in to this major from another NYIT major, transfer from another school, and/or unsuccessful completion of one of the required courses.
 Advisement with a program advisor can maximize the chance of completing the degree in a timely way.

 Students who are admitted as freshman are advised initially by the staff of the Advisement and Enrichment Center.
 After the first semester, you are advised by a program advisor from our faculty.
 Students admitted as transfer students usually meet with a program advisor shortly after they are admitted.

 Advisement for the fall semester begins at the end of the previous March and advisement for the spring semester begins the previous November.
-Students receive email about exact dates from both the registrar and our department.
-Appointments for advisement are made by contacting our department office at 516.686.3803, as the administrative assistant manages the schedule for all advisors.
-Students can only register after an advisor has "opened" their ability to register and this can only happen after an advisement appointment.
-Those seeing their advisor during the priority advisement period are able to register online beginning at their designated "priority time" which increases chances of getting into courses with limited capacity.
+You will receive an email about exact dates from both the registrarand our department.
+Appointments for advisement are made by contacting our department office at 516-686-3803 as the administrative assistant manages the schedule for all advisors.
+You can only registerafter an advisor has "opened" your ability to register and this can only happen after an advisement appointment.
+Those seeing their advisor during the priority advisement period are able to registeronline during their designated "priority time" which increases your chances of getting into courses with limited enrollment capacity.

 You should prepare for your advisement appointment.
 Before you see your advisor:

 - Log into your NYIT Connect account.
-On the left side there is a pull down menu where you can access your Academic Achievement Report (AAR).
+On the left side there is a pull down menu where you can access your Student Advisement Report (STAR) under “Student Requirements”.

-- Print out and cross off what you've already taken.
+- Print out the BS Health and Wellness Semester Map and cross off what you’ve already taken.